8 Best Softball Tryout Drills

 1. The pitcher stands on the mound.

-3. The catcher is at home plate.
+2. The catcher stands on the home plate.

 1. The pitcher throws as many pitches as they can in one minute before taking a one-minute rest.
-They then repeat this two more times for a total of 3 minutes of pitching, hence the name “three-minute drill.”

-6. Start From Second
+6. Softball Infield Drill: Start From the Second

 Aim